 For up to date prices and information - please contact Carlito

-The Karma Shack has been initiated and built by Leo, a Dutch woman who has been living on Little Corn Island since September 2005.
+The Karma Shack has been founded and built in 2010 by Leontien, a Dutch woman who has been living on Little Corn Island since 2005.
+She runs this little studio by herself, being both a yoga instructor and massage therapist.